atom-model/ATOM/README.md

 - Present day precipitation: included from NASA
 - Present day salinity: included from NASA

-This bitbucket repository requires mercurial ([http://mercurial.selenic.com/downloads] (http://mercurial.selenic.com/downloads)).
+This bitbucket repository requires mercurial (http://mercurial.selenic.com/downloads).
 Macports:  sudo port install mercurial

 * * *

 ### How do I download ATOM?
-In terminal: `hg clone https://yourusername@bitbucket.org/nickywright/atom`
+In terminal: `hg clone https://**YOUR USERNAME**@bitbucket.org/nickywright/atom`
+The appropriate link can also be found at the top of this page.

 ### How do I add or change stuff?